Ecuadorian War of Independence: Spain strikes back

-Sucre arrivez
+Sucre arrives

 Yet help was on the way.
-By February 1821, the help requested by the Junta de Guayaquil in October finally materialized in the form of General Antonio José de Sucre and General Simón Bolívar, president of Gran Colombia, who embarked from Panama to Guayaquil.
+By February 1821, the help requested by the Junta de Guayaquil in October finally materialized in the form of General Antonio José de Sucre, sent by General Simón Bolívar, president of Gran Colombia, who embarked from Panama to Guayaquil.
 Even more welcome perhaps were the weapons Sucre brought with him: 1,000 muskets, 50,000 musket rounds, 8,000 flints, 500 sabers, and 100 pairs of pistols.
 Sucre's instructions were clear: "To liberate the capital city of Quito, whose taking will bring about the liberation of the whole Department", as the first step towards later securing the complete independence of Perú.
 Bolívar also informed the Junta de Guayaquil that they would begin a simultaneous campaign from both the north and south of Quito.